-If you attempt canelé at home it's important to keep these principles in mind:
+If you attempt canelés at home, it's important to keep these principles in mind:

 - High heat at the outset encourages skin formation, especially on the bottom of the mold.
-To facilitate this, bake on a stone, and preheat the baking sheet that will hold the molds.
+To facilitate this, bake on a preheated baking sheet.

 - Copper really is the best if your goal is the perfect canelé.
-However, the aluminum are pretty good too, and if you're okay with canelés that are a little less that perfect, the one's baked in aluminum are still plenty delicious and cost a fraction of the price of the copper.
+However, aluminum is pretty good too, and if you're okay with canelés that are a little less than perfect, the ones baked in aluminum are still plenty delicious and cost a fraction of the price of those baked in copper.

 - Practice makes perfect, and mistakes are still delicious.

 See below for some more tricks and what to expect during the baking process, then try it yourself, if you dare.

 Mixing and Straining the Batter